Ok, so you booked a snowmobile tour, a rental cabin, or want some time on our cross-country ski trails.

 Do you have CHRONIC COLD FEET & HANDS?
 There are also CHEMICAL solutions for those of us who have real problems with hands and feet (or if you want to be sure!)
 Head down to Canadian Tire and grab those fantastic packaged HAND or FOOT warmers.
 They cost a couple of bucks, you shake them, & put them in your gloves and boots, they’ll keep you toastey all day!
 It’s TWO different products, so be sure and check whether they are HAND, or are they FOOT warmers?
 The foot warmers are FLAT & rounded, and designed to stick into the bottom of your boot.
 Hand warmers, though GREAT in gloves, will NOT work in the absence of oxygen, in boots!

-That’s about it for the horseback riding suggestions.
-Just make sure in the spring and fall seasons, to follow the directions for dressing warmly.
-We do ride rain or shine, so bring a rain jacket if your riding day looks like it might get interesting.
-The only weather we DON’T ride in is storms with lightning or high wind.
+That’s about it for the dressing suggestions.
+Just make sure to follow the directions for dressing warmly.
+We do hit the trails rain or shine, snow or high winds—so give it lots of thought if your day looks like it might get interesting.

 Snowmobilers